Robert-van-Engelen/lisp/README.md

 ### How temporary Lisp data is protected from recycling

 One small challenge arises when we recycle unused Lisp data.
-Whenever we construct temporary data we do not want the data to be accidentily garbage collected.
-The `cons` function automatically protects its arguments `x` and `y`.
-The `pair` function is also safe.
-However, we must protect temporary data when invoking other functions that construct Lisp data, such as `eval` and `evlis`.
+Whenever we construct temporary data by calling the corresponding C functions `atom`, `string`, `cons` and `pair`, we do not want the data to be accidentily garbage collected.
+The `cons` and `pair` C functions automatically protect its arguments while the temporary data is constructed, but not afterwards.
+We must protect temporary data when invoking other functions that construct Lisp data, such as `eval` and `evlis`.
 To protect temporary Lisp data we push it on the stack and pop it later:

     /* push x on the stack to protect it from being recycled, returns pointer to cell pair (e.g. to update the value) */ L *push(L x) {